🔄

 When you’re shopping for an eco-friendly floor, you don’t have to take the manufacturer’s word for it.
 Look for products with green certifications, which act as a third-party stamp of approval.
 These labels indicate that the flooring meets strict environmental and social standards from forest to final product.
 Companies committed to sustainability often make it easy to find this information, so you can make an informed choice.
 As you browse different hardwood flooring options, keep an eye out for these certifications on the product specifications to guide your decision toward a floor that aligns with your values.

-What Do Certifications Mean?
+What Do Certifications Like FSC Mean?

 So, what do those labels actually mean?
 Certifications from organizations like the Forest Stewardship Council (FSC) or the Sustainable Forestry Initiative (SFI) verify that the wood comes from responsibly managed forests.
 These programs ensure that forestry practices protect biodiversity, prevent deforestation, and respect the rights of local communities and workers.
 A certification tells you that the company is committed to more than just the final product; it reflects a dedication to ethical labor and energy-efficient production throughout the entire supply chain.
 It’s a simple way to confirm you’re supporting responsible practices.